geapi/schimanski/README.md

-## app to get download links from (ard) mediathek urls
+## App to get download links from (ARD) mediathek urls

-- work in progress
+- written in Sinatra